An invoice is a bill that must be paid by the University. You are responsible for paying your invoices through the online tool Lupin/Proceedo.

 In case of error

 When invoices have errors or if you need to make a complaint about something, you should contact the supplier and request a credit note.
-Wait to process the invoice until the credit note has been sent to Lupin.
+Wait to process the invoice until an agreement is reached with the supplier and a potential credit note has been sent to Lupin.
 Then, process both invoices simultaneously.
+It is important that the credit note contains the same information as the original invoice in terms of supplier and payment information.

 General assistance, orders and invoices: